Nerixyz/current-song2/README.md

 #### Autostart

+CurrentSong2 can add itself to the autostart entries.
+To facilitate this, set the `no_autostart` option in `config.toml` to `true`.

 To remove the application from autostart, run `current-song2.exe --remove-autostart` from a terminal.

 Alternatively you can **disable** the autostart entry in the Task Manager (startup tab).